Winterstark/Wordy/README.md

 ﻿Wordy
 =====

-Wordy is a Windows program that helps users improve their English vocabulary.
+Wordy is a Windows program that helps users improve their vocabulary.
+It's primarily aimed at people who already know English and want to expand their vocabulary to include more esoteric words, but it can also be used by beginners in a non-English language who want to memorize a large quantity of words.

 What sets it apart from other vocabulary-learning software?